-With offensive callers, Benjamin’s mind seemed to find it helpful to picture them as animals.
-With the caller before the present caller, he had pictured him as a cat whose coat had been completely shaved off and who wore the drooping belly of a fat, middle-aged heavy drinker and also a tattoo upon each shoulder—the left one of a mouse and the right one of a kipper.
-And after a further abrasive comment from the caller, in Benjamin’s mind the cat became toothless and also walked with a severe limp.
-As the caller spoke, Benjamin watched the pitiful cat prancing before the local feline beauties, proudly displaying its tattoos to them while attempting to seduce them with its toothless smile.
-And each time the caller paused his speech, Benjamin would watch the cat stumble to the ground, only to pick itself back up again and resume its proud prance as the caller continued.
+With offensive callers, Benjamin usually pictured them as animals.
+With the caller before the present one, he pictured him as a cat whose coat was completely shaved off, and wore the drooping belly of a fat, middle-aged heavy drinker and also a tattoo upon each shoulder—the left one a mouse and the right one a kipper.
+And after a further abrasive comment from the caller, in Benjamin’s mind the cat became toothless and walked with a severe limp.
+As the caller spoke, Benjamin watched the pitiful cat prancing before the local feline beauties, proudly displaying its tattoos while attempting to seduce them with its toothless smile.
+And each time the caller’s speech paused, Benjamin saw the cat stumble to the ground, only to pick itself up again and resume its proud prance as the caller continued.

 “Yes, sir,” said Benjamin, smirking.

 But then came the present caller, Melanie Phenix, who was different.
-From the moment he heard her voice, its tone had seemed to reach deep into some part of him that had lain untouched for well over a decade.
-She had simply said her name and this had seemed to induce a tremor at his core, as of a mild earthquake in a land that did not usually experience such things.
+From the moment he heard her voice, its tone seemed to touch some part of him he was previously unaware of.
+She simply said her name and he felt a tremor at his core, as of a mild earthquake in a land that was usually unshakable.
 And from that moment, she had his attention.

-“I’m calling about my insurance,” she had told him, and somehow these words had conjured up a soft face with a peach-like glow in her cheeks and golden wavy hair hanging about her as the sweet blossoms of delicate flowers might hang at the height of a sunny Spring day (though he had never in his life witnessed such a thing).
+“I’m calling about my insurance,” she told him, and somehow these words conjured up a soft face with a peach-like glow and golden wavy hair hanging about her as the sweet blossoms of delicate flowers might hang at the height of a sunny Spring day (though he had never in his life witnessed such a thing).

 “Yes, that’s right, ‘Phenix’,” she told him.

 Benjamin could feel the warmth of that Spring sun within him.
-“And what is your occupation?” he asked her.
+“And what is your occupation?” he asked.

 “I’m a dance teacher,” she said.
-And it was then that his dream came flooding back to him.
+And it was then that he recalled his dream.

-The previous night he had dreamt he was a ballet dancer.
+The previous night he dreamt he was a ballet dancer.
 He was stood in the wings awaiting his cue.
-He could see the stage extending out before him, the colour of its wooden boards reminding him of The Yellow Brick Road.
-He had just finishing stretching and he could feel the blood pulsing through his powerful leg muscles and then his cue sounded and his body took flight, or so it seemed to him.
-He was a passenger aboard some awe-inspiring plane that had lifted him from that spot and propelled him across those boards and into the air.
+He could see the stage extending before him, the colour of its wooden boards reminding him of The Yellow Brick Road.
+He had just finishing stretching and could feel the blood pulsing through his powerful leg muscles and then his cue sounded and his body took flight, or so it seemed to him.
+He was a passenger aboard some awe-inspiring plane that lifted him and propelled him into the air across those boards.
 And there he seemed to hang for an eternity, as though time itself had stopped specially to allow him to look around from that great height, to take in the auditorium, the amazed, frozen faces of his audience, the sight of those boards, way down there below him, as if gravity no longer applied to him, and as he looked down, he could see his own muscular legs, frozen in time, the vehicle that had propelled him to that height; he seemed to have the time to examine every powerful bulge, to follow the lines of the muscles along his legs and down to the tips of his toes.
-He felt as though the purpose of his life had been achieved, all his lifelong goals, his crazy dreams, his tormented longings, had, in that one moment, all been miraculously delivered, and there he hung, suspended in space and time, glowing from within his heart with a joy that he had never imagined possible.
-And then the passage of time resumed and he found himself in contact with those boards, his whole body being span effortlessly and transported as a feather is blown on the wind, this way and that, being carried by the whim of the wind with no thought for the weight of a human body.
-And throughout his dance, his whole mind seemed to reside within the powerful muscles of his legs as they transported him.
+He felt as though the purpose of his life was achieved—all his lifelong goals, his crazy dreams, his tormented longings, had, in that one moment, been miraculously delivered—and there he hung, suspended in space and time, his heart glowing with a joy he never imagined possible.
+And then the passage of time resumed and he was in contact with those boards, his whole body being spun effortlessly and transported as a feather is blown on the wind, this way and that, being carried by the whim of the wind with no thought for the weight of a human body.
+And throughout his dance, his whole being seemed to reside within the powerful muscles of his legs as they transported him.

 “Funny you should say that,” he told Melanie, “Last night, I dreamt I was a ballet dancer.”

 “Yes,” he told her.
-He had seldom, in his whole life, been so open and straightforward; but this memory, he could not keep to himself; he did not even notice that he was sharing it; it was as though the words themselves possessed a power that could not be resisted, and no sooner had he recalled this dream than he had to share it.
+He had seldom, in his whole life, been so open and straightforward; but he could not keep this memory to himself; he did not even notice he was sharing it; it was as though the words themselves possessed a power that could not be resisted, and no sooner had he recalled the dream than he had to share it.
 “It was amazing.
-I felt as though I was flying.
+I felt like I was flying.
 I can still recall every detail.”